8 Fun Homework Games

 Here's an educational twist to the classic block game Jenga.
-Label each block with age-appropriate questions such as "Who is your favorite president?" or, for older children, "If you could talk to one president, who would it be and what would you ask him?"
+Label each block with age-appropriate questions such as "Who is your favourite prime minister?" or, for older children, "If you could talk to one prime minister, who would it be and what would you ask them?"
 As children pull blocks from the Jenga tower, they must answer the question.

-There are 66 blocks in a set, so labeling can be time consuming.
-Save time by entering questions into a computer word processing program and printing them on a sheet of self-adhesive labels.
+There are 66 blocks in a set, so labelling can be time consuming.
+Save time by entering questions into a computer word processing programme and printing them on a sheet of self-adhesive labels.
 This game also works well with vocabulary words.

 This game is based on the popular game Angry Birds.
 Select vocabulary words from a reading passage and write them onto various cardboard boxes (like empty tissue boxes).
 Have children stack the boxes.
-The children should take turns reading sections of the passage aloud and once complete they each have a chance at tossing a small ball and knocking down their tower of words.
-Similar to Angry Birds, the children earn points by knocking down their tower, and then they have a chance to progress to the next reading passage.
+The children should take turns reading sections of the passage aloud and, once complete, they each have a chance at tossing a small ball and knocking down their tower of words.
+Like Angry Birds, the children earn points by knocking down their tower, and then they have a chance to progress to the next reading passage.
 If there are boxes still standing, children can progress by using the words on the boxes to form complete sentences.

 This game helps build skills in geography and storytelling.
 Pretend you're a family of spies.
 Each family member must create a new identity and personal history by answering these questions: What is your name?
 In which country do you live?
 What language do you speak?
 What skills do you possess?
 What is your mission?

-Around the third grade, most students have to memorize the multiplication tables.
-Learning this can be a day in the ballpark with this game.
-As each child comes up to bat, give them a number (say 4), then, as they hit the ball and run the bases, no one can grab the ball until everyone recites through that numbers' time table.
+Around year three, most students must memorise the multiplication tables.
+Why not turn this learning experience into a day at the ballpark?
+When each child comes up to bat, give them a number (four, for example), then, as they hit the ball and run the bases, no one can grab the ball until everyone recites through that numbers' time table.
 4x1=4, 4x2=8, etc.

 This requires a little role reversal.
 Let your child play teacher and you (or other siblings) play student.
-Have them teach skill or concept that they're working on -- it will improve their understanding of the concept and build logic and reasoning skills.
+Have them teach a skill or concept that they are learning -- it will improve their understanding of the concept and build logic and reasoning skills.

-This spin on this classic sidewalk game help kids learn their math facts.
+This spin on the classic sidewalk game helps kids learn their math facts.
 Draw a board with 10 boxes and write 0-9 in each of the spaces.
 Have the "hopper" jump into two different boxes.
-The next person has to add the two numbers and jump into the box(es) that represent the right answer.
-For a more advanced spin on this, play calculator hopscotch.
+The next person must add the two numbers and jump into the box(es) that represent the right answer.

-For budding readers, create an octopus spelling game.
-Draw an octopus shape on paper (or use a printable).
+Create an octopus spelling game for your budding readers.
+Draw an octopus shape on paper.
 Inside the octopus' head, write a word ending, such as -at, -ing, or -ight.
-Then have children label each of the octopus arms with the beginning letters that would create words.
+Have the children label each of the octopus arms with the beginning letters to create words.
 For example, s-ight, m-ight, l-ight, f-ight , etc.

 Enter spelling or vocabulary words into a free online puzzle maker.
-It will create puzzles like word searches, which will help your kids learn the words and build auditory and visual processing skills.
+It will create puzzles such as word searches, which will help your kids learn the words and build auditory and visual processing skills.